cmbi/Neural-Retina-Atlas/proteomics/lrp_sqanti/README.md

 > Miller, R.M., Jordan, B.T., Mehlferber, M.M. et al. Enhanced protein isoform characterization through long-read proteogenomics.
 Genome Biol 23, 69 (2022). https://doi.org/10.1186/s13059-022-02624-y

 We reused as much as possible of the scripts.
-However, we used IsoQuant instead of SQANTI for our PacBio transcriptome, and we used MSFragger instead of Metamorpheus for mass-spectrometry analysis.
+However, we used MSFragger instead of Metamorpheus for mass-spectrometry analysis.

 The following scripts were used (scripts marked with * were adapted or new):